Rajasthan crisis: No action against Pilot, HC orders status quo

 - The HC may make Centre a party to the case in order to seek its opinion on the anti-defection law.
 If this is done, then the case may get further delayed.

 - The Speaker urged the court to stay further proceedings in the Rajasthan High Court until the matter is decided by the SC.
-However the SC decline to stay the proceedings before the Rajasthan HC.
+However, the SC decline to stay the proceedings before the Rajasthan HC.

 - The Supreme Court had on Thursday asked the Rajasthan Speaker if a voice of dissent can be shut down in a democracy.
 They are after all elected representatives and this is a very serious matter, the court told the Speaker, who has challenged the Rajasthan High Court's order which directed that the disqualification proceedings be kept in abeyance.